Ultimate guide to setting up the LAMP stack on CentOS 6 (Apache, PHP, MySQL)

 To run mysqldump in a cron job (read more about cron jobs in Step 17), you need to set a username and password to the MySQL configuration file.

-Add the following lines at the bottom of the file:
+Add the following lines at the bottom of it:

 [mysqldump] user = mysql-user password = your-password